thirdweb-dev/typescript-sdk/docs/sdk.imarketplace.makebid.md

 ## IMarketplace.makeBid() method

 Make an offer on an auction.
-The offer must be at least `current bid * (1 + bid buffer)` in order to be accepted.
+The offer must be at least `current bid * bid buffer %)` in order to be accepted.

 Bid buffer is configured on the Marketplace contract.